HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Relationship with GraphQL: Complementary, Not Competing

-You might wonder: "Is the QUERY method trying to solve the same problem as GraphQL?"
-The short answer is they are complementary, not competing.
+You might wonder, "Is the QUERY method trying to solve the same problem as GraphQL?"
+To conclude upfront: they are complementary, not competing.
 The two operate at different layers.

 GraphQL HTTP QUERY